 Lesson: Spelling out awful button layout choices doesn’t make them good.

-This means you loose whatever position you’ve managed to navigate to.
+This means you lose whatever position you’ve managed to navigate to.
 This also exposes you to painful seconds of loading times as the game re-loads the ship architecture you didn’t want to see in the first place.
 And of course re-entering the galaxy map also takes a short loading time.
 There is a zoom-out button but its the blue one (X).
 The blue button is used for a lot of things in the game but never to actually exit anything – except for this time.

 Compared to the previous failures of the interface, this seems like a minor gripe.
 However, during my playtroughs it never failed to amaze me how much anger and frustration this arbitrary violation of basic menu navigation conventions was able to summon up.
 And no, even after tens of hours of play time, I could never get used to it.
 I don’t think I’m special this way.